-If you arrive within three hours on either side of low tide you can walk the ocean floor among the flowerpot rock formations.
+If you arrive at Hopewell Rocks within three hours on either side of low tide you can walk the ocean floor among the flowerpot rock formations.
 I did that and could have spent hours taking photos.

 Kayaking Hopewell Rocks – what’s it’s like

-The kayaking tour around the flowerpots is very popular.
-It’s easy plus its kid and family-friendly.
+Kayaking Hopewell Rocks on a tour around the flowerpots is very popular.
+It’s easy and even better – its kid and family-friendly.
 Book well in advance in the summer.